 To estimate the framing materials for each window and door opening, use the total width of the opening plus 7 inches.
 For example, for a 36-inch wide door, you need two pieces of 2x12 at 43 inches and one piece of plywood at 11 1/4 inches (the actual width of a 2x12) by 43 inches.

-To calculate the number of 4-by-8-foot sheets you need for a wall frame, determine the area of the wall, then convert to a number of sheets.
+To calculate the number of 4-by-8-foot sheets of sheathing needed for a wall frame, determine the area of the wall, then convert that value to the number of sheets: